 Reduce energy consumption sustainably

 The efficient use of energy in drive technology is an important goal for sustainable development in many manufacturing companies.
-It is about their future development and measures to effectively counter growing cost pressure.
+This involves their future development and measures to effectively counter the growing cost pressure.

 Energy requirements of electric cylinders compared to pneumatic cylinders